Updated 1 March 2021

 - ‘Stay & Study’ service

 We have reconfigured our physical spaces and rearranged routes through the Library to provide New College members with bookable reader seats and study space that conform with social distancing.
-Our ‘Stay & Study’ services will be provided in two sessions of two hours’ duration:
+Our ‘Stay & Study’ services are provided in four sessions:

 You are welcome to contact the Library if you need any assistance or advice.